jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - when the unit goes all the way right, it doesn't change direction (done)

+ - rule update: mines built on if owned and not occupied!
+    - build if owned (done)
+    - move unit away if on friendly mine that hasn't been built

+- new action: BUILD MINE x y
+- build mines whenever friendly unit is on mine (done)

+- the nested unordered_maps used as Point hash table are terrible
+  - refactor it (done)

 # issues

 - units just sit idly often